strasser-lab/ASC-ODE-team04/docs/intro.md

-# Welcome to ASC-ODE's documentation!
+# Welcome to ASC-ODE_team-04's documentation!

-ASC-ODE is is a C++ library for solving ordinary differential equations (ODEs).
+ASC-ODE_team-04 is is a C++ library for solving ordinary differential equations (ODEs).
 The equation is defined by the right hand side function.
 ASC-ODE provides various time-steppers which may be used for odes with right hand sides given by a function object.